vijayanant/vijayanant.github.io/content/posts/architectural-quantum-modular-deployable-architecture/index.md

 {{< figure
     src="architecturalQuanta-example.svg"
     alt="C4 Deployment Diagram illustrating Architectural Quanta.
 Pricing and Auditing services are grouped into 'Architectural Quantum 1' (a single deployment unit), tightly coupled by a synchronous call.
 The Notifications service forms 'Architectural Quantum 2' (an independent deployment unit).
-An Event Broker facilitates asynchronous communication between these quanta." caption="Figure 1: Architectural Quanta in C4 Deployment View.
+An Event Broker facilitates asynchronous communication between these quanta." caption="Figure 6: Architectural Quanta in C4 Deployment View.
 Services are grouped into Deployment Nodes representing their Architectural Quanta, highlighting synchronous coupling within a quantum and asynchronous communication between them." width=500
 >}}

-## Curing the Distributed Monolith: A Practical Guide
+## Breaking Down Quanta: Patterns and Strategies

 Identifying a single, large quantum is the diagnosis.
 Now for the cure.
 The goal is to enable independent evolution by breaking the synchronous connascence that creates the deployment coupling.